-More people and increased household water usage require larger water supply schemes and produce larger volumes of wastewater to treat and dispose.
+More people and increased household water usage have required bigger water supply schemes and produced larger volumes of wastewater to treat and dispose.
 Demand for more food and industrial goods has led to more intensive or expanded activities with higher water demand and pollution threats.
+Additional homes mean the spread of urban areas and an increase in rural housing, with the associated threat of more water pollution.